waaamgd4/WAAAM/README.md

-#  Secure Egypt: Stay Safe Online
+#  Horus: Guarding Your Digital World
 Hidden Egypt: Discover the Unseen Treasures is a creative media campaign that uses compelling graphic design and visual storytelling to spark interest in Egypt’s lesser-known destinations.
 While iconic landmarks dominate Egypt’s image, there are countless hidden treasures—historic towns, natural wonders, cultural enclaves—that remain unexplored.
 This campaign will bring these places to life through eye-catching visuals, thoughtful branding, and imaginative design work.
 By blending history, culture, and creativity, the campaign encourages locals to reconnect with the country’s diversity and heritage, while providing a fresh perspective on destinations often overlooked.
 Through consistent and impactful design, it aims to make these hidden gems stand out in the minds of travelers.

-# Other Suggested Slogans:
+# Slogans
-"Stay Smart, Stay Secure"

-"Your Safety Online Matters"

-"Click with Confidence"

-"Protecting Egypt’s Digital Future"
+### Horus: Guarding Your Digital World

 # Project Overview: